Tango Twirl® Mandevilla

 Spectacular, delicate pink, fully double flowers are held in upright clusters and enhanced by large, deep green, glossy leaves.
 A lovely choice for trellis or arbor.
 Evergreen in frost-free regions; treat as a summer annual in cooler regions.

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Twining stems quickly reach 15 to 20 ft. long.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more.Average Landscape Size:Twining stems quickly reach 15 to 20 ft. long.

 - DetailBotanical Pronunciation:man-de-VIL-le-a a-MAH-bih-lissPlant type:Vine - Requires SupportDeciduous/evergreen:EvergreenGrowth rate:FastAverage landscape size:Twining stems quickly reach 15 to 20 ft. long.Foliage color:GreenBlooms:SummerFlower color:PinkPatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Design IdeasA perfect plant to espalier onto creative flat trellage fixed to walls.
 May be trained up and over windows and doors.
 Drape the runners over fences for a mass of foliage and flowers.
 Train carefully to spiral up posts or columns and spread out onto arbors overhead.
 A superior potted plant that may be brought indoors for winter.
 Place containers against a vertical surface to grow up, or on an elevated surface where it is free to drape or hang in flower covered tresses.
 Excellent choice for big changes in small courtyards.Companion PlantsLantana (Lantana); Hibiscus (Hibiscus); Princess Flower (Tibouchina); Plumbago (Plumbago); Purple Fountain Grass (Pennisetum)